Mothercare's UK operations collapse as High Street woes rage on

 “The UK high street is facing a near existential problem with intensifying and compounding pressures across numerous fronts,” Mothercare Chairman Clive Whiley said.

-Most significant among those were high levels of rent, rates as well as a continuing shifts in consumer behaviour from high street to online, he added.
+Most significant among those were high levels of rent and business rates as well as continuing shifts in consumer behaviour from high street to online, he added.

 Mothercare is the latest in a list of brands considered a mainstay of the British shopping scene to go under.
 House of Fraser and department store chain Debenhams have also been placed in administration.